biaslab/biaslab-hugo/content/teaching/bmlip.md

 News and Announcements
 </h2>

+- (02-Dec-2024) Sometimes the online notebook viewer (NBviewer) for the lecture notes does not work.
+In that case, you can [view the lecture notebooks straight at the github repository](https://github.com/bertdv/BMLIP/tree/master/lessons/notebooks), since github has a built-in notebook viewer as well.

 - (13-Nov-2024) Please sign up for Piazza (Q&A platform) at [signup link](https://piazza.com/tue.nl/winter2025/5ssd0).
 As much as possible we will use the Piazza site for new announcements as well.

 ## Instructors